bluebear94/zt-/README.md

 If `*` is present after the feature name, then the feature is marked as a non-core feature.
 This means that this feature will not factor into the identity of a phoneme.

+If `*` is present after a feature *instance* name, then that one is set as the default.
+At most one instance can be set as the default.

 #### Sound changes: